In this article

 Table of contents

-Why should businesses be tracking mileage?
+Why should businesses track mileage?

-What is the IRS standard mileage rate?
+Using the IRS standard mileage rate

 The standard mileage rate is the specific dollar amount the IRS allows businesses to deduct from their taxable income for each business mile driven.
 The IRS sets the rate annually.
 For the 2024 tax year, the standard mileage rate is 67 cents per business mile.